koltclassic/weather-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## TODO:
-Move weather CRUD stuff to weather service.

-Validation for city, state

-	- reactive form implementation in component

-handle error for user selecting “block” for location request.

-handle error for bad api request / response.

-clean up observables, probably not doing them optimally (as noted by failure of weather service calls)

-Move API key to a private file, add to a .gitignore (if published)

 Better styling on weather image response, maybe a background glow or something